-Model X automatically shifts into Park whenever you connect a charge cable or if two or more of the following conditions are met simultaneously:
+Model X automatically shifts into Park whenever you connect a charge cable or if two or more of the following conditions are met simultaneously while traveling slower than approximately 1.5 mph (2 km/h):

 - The driver's seat belt is unbuckled.

 - The occupancy sensor in the driver's seat does not detect an occupant.

 - The driver's door is opened.